Student School Board Members Flex Their Civic Muscle in Supreme Court Free-Speech Case

 California student board members have created their own organization

-In a sense, the brief’s existence testifies to the power of social media tools in the hands of young people: Those tools were among the ways the youth organizers, including Post; Eric Guerci, his predecessor on the Montgomery County board; and Noureen Madwi, who sat on the Maryland state board of education in 2019-20, identified 192 far-flung student board member signatories from among 28 states.
+In a sense, the brief’s existence testifies to the power of social media tools in the hands of young people: Those tools were among the ways the youth organizers, including Badwi, Post, and Eric Guerci, Post’s predecessor on the Montgomery County board, identified 192 far-flung student board member signatories from among 28 states.

 There is no national tally of how many districts currently have student board members, and their role differs greatly by state statute.
 But the organizers said they used Instagram and Twitter accounts to locate many potential signatories.
 News media written by students, for students, helped, too.
 Often, school newspapers were the only outlets that covered in depth what student board members were doing.